America Movil plans to keep current KPN strategy - unions

-BRUSSELS Mexican telecoms group America Movil (AMXL.MX) will keep KPN's (KPN.AS) current strategy if its proposed 7.2 billion euro ($9.6 billion) bid for the telecoms company is successful, the group told unions on Wednesday.
+BRUSSELS Aug 28 Mexican telecoms group America Movil will keep KPN's current strategy if its proposed 7.2 billion euro ($9.6 billion) bid for the telecoms company is successful, the group told unions on Wednesday.

 Mexican billionaire Carlos Slim's America Movil sent its CEO Daniel Hajj to meet with union representatives and Dutch economic affairs minister Henk Kamp to give more details about its planned bid for KPN.